johnhw/halfband/readme.md

 Apply the filter to an array, 8 samples at a time:

-    // assuming you have double *in, double *out, with n samples in in for(i=0;i<n;i+=8)
+    // assuming you have double *in, double *out, with n samples in for(i=0;i<n;i+=8)
         out[i>>3] = process_half_cascade(cascade, &(in[k]));